North Carolina man shoots 2 sisters, father and himself in incident initially thought to be explosion

 The family had been attending his church for some 30 years, the pastor told Fox 46.

-The Lenoir Police Department and the State Bureau of Investigations are investigating the assisting the fire department with its investigation of the incident.
+The Lenoir Police Department, Lenoir Fire Department and the North Carolina Bureau of Investigations are investigating the incident.